 Time on Task

-Time spent on each task provides us insights on how much time is being spent on the successful completion of a pre-defined task.
+Time spent on each task provides us insights into how much time is being spent on the successful completion of a pre-defined task.
 Prolonged processes affect UX negatively.

 During a given task, the number of error opportunities provides an error rate.
 Depending on the frequency and type of errors, we can evaluate the UX and usability of a website, app or software.